Guy Mollet: Suez Crisis

 Despite those successes, Mollet, who wanted to concentrate on domestic issues, found himself confronted with several major foreign policy crises.
 Egypt's president, Gamal Abdel Nasser, continued to support the Algerian rebels and also nationalised the Suez Canal, which led to the Suez Crisis.

-The Anglophile Mollet and British Prime Minister Anthony Eden shared a mutual concern for maintaining their overseas possessions.
+The Anglophile Mollet and British Prime Minister Sir Anthony Eden shared a mutual concern for maintaining their overseas possessions.
 Eden also feared that Nasser intended to cut off oil supplies to Europe.
 In October 1956 Mollet, Eden and the prime minister of Israel, David Ben-Gurion, met and colluded, in the Protocol of Sèvres, in a joint attack of Egypt.

 The Israelis invaded Egypt first, with British and French troops invading the northern Suez Canal area shortly afterward, under the pretext of restoring order in the area.
-However, the scheme met with unexpected opposition from the United States, both at the United Nations General Assembly and with economical measures.
+However, the scheme met with unexpected opposition from the United States, both at the United Nations General Assembly and with economic measures.
 France and Britain were forced into a humiliating backdown.

 Eden resigned as a result, but Mollet survived the crisis despite fierce leftist criticism.

 In Michael Karpin's 2001 documentary A Bomb in the Basement, Abel Thomas, the chief of political staff for France's defense minister in 1956, said that Francis Perrin, the head of the French Atomic Energy Commission, told Mollet that Israel should be provided with a nuclear bomb.
 According to the documentary, France provided Israel with a nuclear reactor and staff to set it up in Israel, together with enriched uranium and the means to produce plutonium, in exchange for support in the Suez War.